kingodCoder/kingodCoder.github.io/README.md

 # kingodCoder.github.io
-This is a little chronometer i made for fun
+This is my little site that i made, just for fun.
-It's done just with HTML, Css and a little JavaScript